 In January 2017, the FASB issued ASU No. 2017-04, Intangibles-Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment, which simplifies the accounting for goodwill impairment by removing step two from the goodwill impairment test.
 Under this new guidance, if the carrying amount of a reporting unit exceeds its estimated fair value, an impairment charge shall be recognized in an amount equal to that excess, limited to the total amount of goodwill allocated to that reporting unit.
 The update also eliminates the requirement for any reporting unit with a zero or negative carrying amount to perform a qualitative assessment.
-This guidance is effective for us for annual or interim goodwill impairment tests in fiscal years beginning December 15, 2021 with early adoption permitted.
-We do not expect that this ASU will have a significant impact on our consolidated financial statements and related disclosures.
+As we lost our emerging growth company status at the end of fiscal year ended December 31, 2021, we adopted ASU 2017-04 during the fourth quarter of 2021.
+The effective date of adoption was January 1, 2021.
+This standard did not have a have a material impact on our consolidated financial statements and related disclosures.